horacioh/egghead-collection-theming-with-tailwind/code/03/README.md

-# Theming with Tailwind 02: Setup your Theme Colors
+# Theming with Tailwind 02: Setup your Theme Context

 ## Steps